Blessed Frédéric Ozanam

 Frédéric was stung by the question.
 He soon decided that his words needed a grounding in action.
 He and a friend began visiting Paris tenements and offering assistance as best they could.
 Soon a group dedicated to helping individuals in need under the patronage of Saint Vincent de Paul formed around Frédéric.

-Feeling that the Catholic faith needed an excellent speaker to explain its teachings, Frédéric convinced the Archbishop of Paris to appoint Father Lacordaire, the greatest preacher then in France, to preach a Lenten series in Notre Dame Cathedral.
-It was well attended and became an annual tradition in Paris.
+Feeling that the Catholic faith needed an excellent speaker to explain its teachings, Frédéric convinced the Archbishop of Paris to appoint Dominican Father Jean-Baptiste Lacordaire, the greatest preacher then in France, to preach a Lenten series in Notre Dame Cathedral.
+It was well-attended and became an annual tradition in Paris.

 After Frédéric earned his law degree at the Sorbonne, he taught law at the University of Lyons.
 He also earned a doctorate in literature.
 Soon after marrying Amelie Soulacroix on June 23, 1841, he returned to the Sorbonne to teach literature.
 A well-respected lecturer, Frédéric worked to bring out the best in each student.
 Meanwhile, the Saint Vincent de Paul Society was growing throughout Europe.
 Paris alone counted 25 conferences.